i-tnn/ST/README.md

 ## ST

 The main README is inside the zip archive.
 This one explains the functionality of the developed program pitch_ass.py.
-It conatains two methods of pitch and voice estimation such as: autocorrelation and Low Pass frequency.
+It conatains two methods of pitch and voice estimation such as: autocorrelation and Low-Pass filter.

 ## Example: